-- When delivery_protocol_type has a value equal to 1 or 2, the sum of the values of the scheme_id_uri_length, value_strlen, and data_length fields shall be less than or equal to 58 for 1X video watermark emission format (1X System) and shall be less than or equal to 178 for 2X video watermark emission format (2X System) [5]. - Otherwise (i.e. when delivery_protocol_type has a value other than value 1 or 2), the value of reserved1_field_length shall be less than or equal to 78 for 1X video watermark emission format (1X System) and shall be less than or equal to 198 for 2X video watermark emission format (2X System) [5].
+- When delivery_protocol_type has a value equal to 1 or 2 and the message is sent in a shortform message, the sum of the values of the scheme_id_uri_length, value_strlen, and data_length fields shall be less than or equal to 58 for 1X video watermark emission format (1X System) and shall be less than or equal to 178 for 2X video watermark emission format (2X System) [5]. - When delivery_protocol_type has a value equal to 1 or 2 and the message is sent in a longform message, the sum of the values of the scheme_id_uri_length, value_strlen, and data_length fields shall be less than or equal to 4,838 for 1X video watermark emission format (1X

+System) and shall be less than or equal to 12,518 for 2X video watermark emission format (2X System).